gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 If all is well (it shows the service has reached a steady state, the number of targets behind the load balancer is `1` and there are no issues in the "Logs") you might like to then go ahead and repeat that, clicking "Update service" again, but this time increasing the number of desired tasks to `2`.

 Of course currently your actual custom domain (such as `www.your-domain.com`) is still pointed at the original ALB, in my case in `eu-west-2`.
-To see if the app in `us-west-2` is rsponding you would need to use its ALB's hostname.
+To see if the app in `us-west-2` is responding you would need to use its ALB's hostname.
 For example `app-name-alb-123456.us-west-2.elb.amazonaws.com`.

 **Note:** As shown you _will_ get a WebSocket error (because `PXH_HOST` does not match that hostname) _and_ also an SSL error (because ALB does not support HTTPS without a custom domain, and you are not using that so the certificate does not match) but that's fine for now.
 Both will be solved when the custom domain is pointed at a global routing/load-balancing service: